sarikasurampudi/oml/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 <if type="freetier">

-1. Sign into your OCI account, click the hamburger on the left to open the left navigation pane, and click **Oracle Database**.
+1. Sign into your OCI account, click the Cloud menu on the left to open the left navigation pane, and click **Oracle Database**.
 On the right pane under Autonomous Database, click **Autonomous Data Warehouse**.

 	![ADB in OCI](images/adw.png)